 Setting up the awning on a pop up can be frustrating.
 There are a few different designs, and depending on how the side poles attach, either to the the camper or go to the ground, seems to be the difference in styles.

 E-Z Ups are a great way to get some shade and can double as an awning.
 The drawback is while it's raining you'll still have drips coming between the camper and E-Z Up.
+Plus most aren't tall enough to allow the door to open.

 If your poles are like ours with the plastic pin that inserts into the awning rail, sooner or later one of those pins wll snap off.
 I replaced our with double ended screws, screw on one side and threaded bolt on the other side.
 After the pin snapped off I just sanded it flat and drilled a hole for the double ended screw.
 That pin is where the yellow arrow points to.